 Back on the road, head towards the village of Campos, from where you can enjoy a privileged view of one of the most important settlements of the Iron Age in the north-west of the peninsula, not only because of its size and monumentality, but also because it is associated with the largest set of statues of Gallic-Roman warriors.

-Take a short hike to the Hillfort of Outeiro Lesenho, which crowns the hill of the same name at 1078 meters of altitude, dominating a wide landscape that covers practically the whole county of Boticas.
-This place is part of the list “The 10 most spectacular views of Boticas“.
+Take a short hike to the Hillfort of Outeiro Lesenho, which crowns the hill of the same name at 1078 meters of altitude, dominating a wide landscape that covers practically the entire county, and from where you benefit from one of the 10 most spectacular views in Boticas.